Publication Ethics

 • Piracy and Plagiarism

-APJCP does not publish manuscripts that do not declare a statement about the protection of human subject.
-Normally, the journal requires that a statement is declared that research has been reviewed by an institutional review board (IRB) either in the material method section of the manuscript or in the acknowledgment section of the manuscript.
-APJCP encourage authors to report the registry number of the IRB in countries that a central registrar of the IRB exists.
+APJCP does not publish manuscripts that do not declare a statement about the protection of human subjects.
+Normally, the journal requires that a statement be declared that research has been reviewed by an institutional review board (IRB) either in the method section of the manuscript or in the acknowledgment section of the manuscript.
+APJCP encourages authors to report the registry number of the IRB in countries where a central registrar of the IRB exists.

-Falsification and Fabrication of data: Fabrication is defined as making up of data without actually collecting or synthesizing scientific data.
+Falsification and Fabrication of data: Fabrication is defined as the making up of data without actually collecting or synthesizing scientific data.
 Falsification is defined as the manipulation of research material in order to reach a favorable result.
-Fabrication and falsification could happen at any stage of research (in the field) up to the publication of manuscript where a misuse of citation can happen (referencing to a citation when the citation does not support the argument).
-APJCP tries to identify any kind of fabrication or falsification in all level of manuscript processing, from initial screening to comprehensive evaluation of a revised manuscript and even after a manuscript has been published.
-Report of any fabrication and falsification is an ethical duty of our authors, co-authors, reviewers, editors, and readers.
+Fabrication and falsification could happen at any stage of research (in the field) up to the publication of a manuscript, where a misuse of citation can happen (referencing a citation when the citation does not support the argument).
+APJCP tries to identify any kind of fabrication or falsification at all levels of manuscript processing, from initial screening to comprehensive evaluation of a revised manuscript, and even after a manuscript has been published.
+Reporting any fabrication and falsification is an ethical duty of our authors, co-authors, reviewers, editors, and readers.
 In any event of falsification or fabrication, APJCP keeps its right to retract or withdraw the fabricated or falsified article.
 APJCP strictly follows the COPE follow chart in dealing with fabrication and falsification.

 Plagiarism: Plagiarism is defined as the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
-Another category of plagiarism is self-plagiarism when author published his own idea, data, and text in different journals when no need of such duplication exists.
+Another category of plagiarism is self-plagiarism, when an author publishes his own idea, data, and text in different journals when no need for such duplication exists.
 APJCP uses all means to detect plagiarism.
 As a matter of quality assurance, a similarity of more than 30 percent in the text of a manuscript will be returned to the author to remove the similarities and reduce the chance of plagiarism.
 APJCP strictly follows the COPE follow chart in dealing with plagiarized articles (Click to download).

 APJCP Authorship Consideration and Dispute Management.

-APJCP considers an author as a person who has substantially contributed in all stages of a research that the manuscript reports its result.
-In the other hands, all authors who are listed in a manuscript have contributed to the research and the manuscript submitted to the journal.
+APJCP considers an author as a person who has substantially contributed to all stages of the research that the manuscript reports its results.
+On the other hand, all authors who are listed in a manuscript have contributed to the research and the manuscript submitted to the journal.
 There are many different definitions of authorship among different bodies that oversee authorship rights and responsibilities.
-The COPE define the authorship as “The term authorship can refer to the creator or originator of an idea (eg, the author of the theory of relativity) or the individual or individuals who develop and bring to fruition the product that disseminates intellectual or creative works (eg, the author of a poem or a scholarly article).”
-International Committee of Medical Journal Editors (ICMJE) bases the authorship on the following four criteria:
+The COPE defines authorship as “The term authorship can refer to the creator or originator of an idea (eg, the author of the theory of relativity) or the individual or individuals who develop and bring to fruition the product that disseminates intellectual or creative works (eg, the author of a poem or a scholarly article).”
+The International Committee of Medical Journal Editors (ICMJE) bases the authorship on the following four criteria:

 • Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND